LunaSare/datelifeMS1/review.md

 > * Title and Rabosky MEE 2019
 > * Sun et al AJB 2020

 **Thanks for pointing us to these references.
-We elaborated on this subject more thoroughly by adding results from these studies to the corresponding section on the Discussion, "Effects of phylogenetic sampling on downstream analyses" (L481 of manuscript without differences; L527 of manuscript with differences), as well as changing the wording from "making up" to "in the absence of genetic data, simulating following a birth-death process" (L489; L540).**
+We elaborated on this subject more thoroughly by adding results from these studies to the corresponding section on the Discussion, "Effects of taxon sampling on downstream analyses" (L600 manuscript-differences.pdf), as well as changing the wording from "making up" to "completing a phylogeny using a stochastic birth-death polytomy".**

 ***
 > There were many typographical errors in the manuscript which should be corrected prior to publication.